Kevin Andrews, Ph.D.

 Appropriate responses to this Request

 Responses from companies (small to large), consultants, venture capitalists, entrepreneurs, or inventors are welcome.
-For example:

 You represent a company or university that has demonstrated a proof of concept.